 “Sec.
 106a.
 Study of District government employee residency.

 “(a)(1) DCHR shall conduct a study on District government employee and applicant residency and residency-related policies (“study”), which it shall submit to the Council no later than October 1, 2022.
-The study shall utilize the results of each of the components described in subsection (b) of this section to provide a comprehensive analysis on the District government workforce as a whole and on sworn police officers, firefighters, and other groups regarding current patterns related to District government employees’ jurisdictions of residence; barriers to higher rates of District residency; reasons for District residency; effectiveness of current residency-related policies; and factors or policies that, if changed, could increase the rates of District residency for District government employees.
+The study shall utilize the results of each of the components described in subsection (b) of this section to provide a comprehensive analysis on the District government workforce as a whole and of sworn police officers, firefighters, and other groups regarding:

+“(A) Current patterns related to District government employees’ jurisdictions of residence;

+“(B) Barriers to higher rates of District residency;

+“(C) Reasons for District residency;

+“(D) Effectiveness of current residency-related policies; and

+“(E) Factors or policies that, if changed, could increase the rates of District residency for District government employees.

-“(2) DCHR shall provide the Council Committee on Labor and Workforce Development a status update on the research, in writing, 3 months, 6 months, 9 months, 10 months, and 12 months following the applicability date of the District Government Employee Residency Research Amendment Act of 2021, approved by the Committee of the Whole on July 20, 2021 (Committee print of Bill 24-285).
+“(2) DCHR shall provide the Council Committee on Labor and Workforce Development a status update on the research, in writing, 3 months, 6 months, 9 months, 10 months, and 12 months following the applicability date of the District Government Employee Residency Research Amendment Act of 2021, passed on 1st reading on July 20, 2021 (Engrossed version of Bill 24-285).

 “(b) The study shall consist of the following components: